"Sekreteraren läser det personliga brevet."

-Translation:The secretary reads the personal letter.
+Translation:The secretary is reading the personal letter.

 In Swedish, den/det + determinate noun equals that + noun in English, but den/det + adjective + determinate noun equeals the + noun in English.